s4zong/extract_COVID19_events_from_Twitter/README.md

 ### Get access to our data

-2020-11-13: To get access to our dataset, please write e-mail to yzzongshi@gmail.com and cc alan.ritter@cc.gatech.edu.
+2020-11-13: To get access to our dataset, please write e-mail to zong.56@osu.edu.
 Thanks!

 ### Our annotated corpus